mitodl/unified-ecommerce/README.md

 Use the documentation and the APISIX source code to determine what goes in each file.

 Note that, since APISIX is run in "decoupled"/"standalone" mode, you _cannot_ use the API to control it.
 All changes and state introspection is done from the yaml files.

+If you're getting 404 errors for all routes, make sure you've set the session key as noted above, and watch the logs for the `api` container.
+Debug mode is turned on so you should see errors on startup if it's unable to parse the routes file (`apisix.yaml`).

 ## Code Generation